StreetStrider/repl.js/README.md

  * local file `./other_file.js` will be loaded as `file` and will overwrite previously loaded file

 ### execute & enter interactive
-Supply script of filename to execute.
+Supply script or filename to execute.
 After executing REPL will be started with script's results.
 ```sh
 # execute script and inspect in results in interactive mode
 $ repl.js -e 'var x = 1;'